345 and 347 Harvard Street, Brookline

 In early 2018, two Brookline residents, Deborah Brown and Anne Greenwald, launched a campaign to drop Edward Devotion’s name from the school due to his being an enslaver.
 In May of that year, Brookline Town Meeting (Brookline’s legislative body) voted to temporarily rename it the Coolidge Corner School.

 A subsequent public process overseen by the Brookline School Committee resulted in 119 different proposals for a new, more permanent name from community members.
 A committee of students, guided by parents and school staff, then deliberated and opted to recommend that the school be named after Florida Ruffin Ridley, a prominent suffragist and civil rights leader.
-On November 20, 2019, the Town Meeting, by a vote of 195 to 15 (with 13 abstentions) voted to approve the committee’s recommendation.
+On November 20, 2019, the Town Meeting, by a vote of 195 to 15 (with 13 abstentions), approved the committee’s recommendation.
 The school’s new name officially went into effect on September 1, 2020.

 Born and raised in Boston, Ridley was the second Black teacher in that city’s history.
 Along with her mother, Josephine St. Pierre Ruffin, she helped found the Women’s Era Club, an advocacy group for Black women in the Boston area; she also served as an editor of the organization’s newspaper, The Women’s Era.
 In 1896, Ridley moved to Brookline with her husband and purchased a home (which still stands, at 131 Kent Street).
 Together, they became either the first, or among the first, Black homeowners in Brookline.